Catechism: Other Reformed catechisms

+Spiritual Milk for Boston Babes, written by the Puritan minister John Cotton and published in 1656, was the first known children's book published in the United States.

 Non-Christian catechisms

-Catechisms represent an obvious, practical method of passing on instruction, and as such examples can be found in many traditions.
-For example, Asiatic schools of esoteric learning also used a catechetical style of instruction, as this Zodiac catechism shows:

-Q. "Where is the animal, O Lanoo? and where the Man?

-A. Fused into one, O Master of my Life.
-The two are one.
-But both have disappeared and naught remains but the deep fire of my desire.

-In Zoroastrianism there is the "ČĪDAG ANDARZ Ī PŌRYŌTKĒŠĀN" also known as "Pand-nāmag ī Zardušt" (Book of the counsels of Zoroaster), which is a post-Sasanian compendium of apothegms intended to instruct every Zoroastrian male, upon his attaining the age of fifteen years, in fundamental religious and ethical principles, as well as in the daily duties incumbent upon him.
-In Robert Charles Zaehner's words, it "sums up succinctly the whole of Zoroastrian doctrine: it is what every boy and girl of fifteen must know before he or she is invested with the sacred girdle {kusti}."
+According to Norman DeWitt, the early Christians appropriated the practice of compiling catecisms from the Epicureans, a school whose founder Epicurus had instructed to keep summaries of the teachings for easy learning.

+Abrahamic religions

 Judaism does not have a formal catechism.
 While there have been several attempts to formulate Jewish principles of faith, and some of these have achieved wide acceptance, none can be described as being in the form of a catechism.
 The most widely recited formulation, Yigdal, is in the form of a hymn based on Maimonides' 13 Articles of Faith.

+Besides the manuals of instruction that were published by the Christians for use in their families and churches, there were other works produced by heretical sectarian groups intended as a compact refutation of Christian orthodoxy.

+For example, Socinians in Poland published the Racovian Catechism in 1605, using the question and answer format of a catechism for the orderly presentation of their arguments against the Trinity and the doctrine of Hell, as these were understood by the Reformed churches from which they were forced to separate.

+Islam teaches children and new Muslims the matters of faith, worship, and ethics in the form of a concise manual.
+They are popular in Turkish as Ilmihal (from the Arabic Ilm ul-Hal, Situation Science).
+It is also advised for every Muslim to have a basic knowledge of such matters of religion.
+The first chapter is the book of cleanliness and first to be taught are subjects such as: which are clean, what is clean and what is not clean, what people need to be cleansed from, how they should clean, and which water should they use to clean.
+There is a well-known book of catechism that is studied in Islamic boarding schools in Indonesia called Safinatun Najah, which talks about of matters of faith, worship and jurisprudence.

+Indian religions

 Bhaktivinoda Thakur's book Jaiva Dharma is an example of Gaudiya Vaishnava catechism.
 It follows the usual question-answer format.

 In the Pali Canon of Theravada Buddhism a small bit of catechism appears as the fourth section of the Khuddakapatha, as well as the forty-third and forty-fourth suttas of the Majjhima Nikaya.
 Henry Steel Olcott introduced his own form of Buddhist Catechism, appropriated from Christianity, to Ceylon when setting up his Buddhist education system during the late 19th century Buddhist revival on the island.